zowe/docs-site/docs/user-guide/mvd-configuration.md

 **Note:** Bracketed values below (including the brackets) are variables.
 Replace them with values relevant to your organization.
 Always use the same value when substituting a variable that occurs multiple times.

-#### Creating certificates and key ring for the ZSS server using RACF
+#### Creating certificates and key ring for AT-TLS for the ZSS server using RACF
 In this step you will create a root CA certificate and a ZSS server certificate signed by the CA certificate.
 Next you create a key ring owned by the ZSS server with the certificates attached.

 Key variables: